GiorgioMB/UniversityProjects/README.md

 - **Description**: This project involves using the BERT model for sentiment analysis of financial headlines, offering insights into market trends and investor sentiment.
 -  **Key Learnings**: Familiarising with BERT, Employing Cross Validation.

-### Curricular Projects
+### Course-Related Projects
-- **Description**: This folder contains all the mandatory and optional projects I completed in my studies
+- **Description**: This folder contains all the required and elective projects I completed during my studies.
 - **Key Learnings**: R, Exploratory Data Analysis, Model Evaluation and Interpretation, Feature Engineering

 ## About Me

-I'm Giorgio Micaletto, a second-year student at Bocconi University, pursuing a degree in Economics, Management, and Computer Science.
-My academic journey is complemented by my involvement in various student associations, where I explore the intersection of technology and finance.
+I'm Giorgio Micaletto, a second-year student at Bocconi University, where I am pursuing a degree in Economics, Management, and Computer Science.
+My academic journey has been enriched through my engagement in various student associations and a role as a research intern in the finance department at my university.
+This summer, I will further my research experience as a summer intern at Aalto University.

 ## Connect with Me